 Manage Your Anxiety

 It’s hard watching your kids struggle.
 It’s natural to feel powerless and want to keep your kids from experiencing pain.
-Parents often feel compelled to intervene.
-Rather than rushing to fix your child’s problems or offering empty reassurances, the most important role you can play is to be present with their pain.
-When your child feels seen and supported, your efforts to help them develop the tools they need to navigate difficult situations will be more aligned with their needs and better received.
-In order to do this, parents have to stop making it about themselves.
+Parents often feel compelled to intervene in these moments to help stop the pain.
+I'd like to suggest that rather than rushing to fix your child’s problems or offering reassurances, the most important role you can play is to be present with their pain.
+When your child feels seen and supported, your child will feel more safety to open up and your efforts to help them navigate difficult situations will be more aligned with their situation and better received.
+In order to do this, parents have to manage their own anxiety privately.

 Engage in Emapthic Attunement and Curiosity

-It hurts to watch your child suffer and it’s natural to want to remove every roadblock and swoop in to resolve their challenges.
-However, a child’s sense of competence and autonomy is undermined if they don’t have the opportunity to struggle and come out on top.
-If a parent cannot manage their own discomfort watching a child struggle, and intervenes too quickly on their behalf, they are robbing the child of an opportunity to grow and develop the sense of confidence they need to navigate adulthood.
+It hurts to watch your child suffer.
+It’s natural to want to remove every roadblock and swoop in to resolve their challenges.
+However, a child’s sense of competence and autonomy is undermined when we deprive them of the opportunity to struggle and come out on top.
+If a parent cannot manage their own discomfort watching a child struggle and intervenes too quickly on their behalf, they are robbing the child of an opportunity to grow and develop the sense of confidence they need to navigate difficult situations.

 What a child needs most in these moment is empathic attunement.
 Can we meet them where they are in in their emotional state?
 Instead of taking action on your child’s behalf or rushing to help them feel better, try listening and normalizing their experience.
 Validate their feelings and let them know they’re not alone in their distress.
+They need to know you can handle their darkness.
 This opens the door to broader communication about what is and what isn’t working for them and allows them to be an active part of the solution.

 Think about how it might feel to be starting a new school without any friends.
 Jumping in with words of encouragement about how easily the child meets new people may lead the child to feel misunderstood or dismissed.
 This misattunement increases the child’s distress because they feel like you don’t understand.
 Depending on the child, it may also lead them to conclude that something is wrong with them for feeling badly about the situation.
 When we attune, we can see that starting at a new school is scary and it’s normal to have worries about whether you will find people you connect with and whether you’ll like the teachers.
 Normalizing that feeling calms the distress and will enable you to discuss the previous times they’ve faced a challenge like this and what worked, provide encouragement, or consider what might help them feel less fearful, like attending an orientation day.